corefan/xenko-docs/en/manual/graphics/materials/subsurface-scattering.md

 *(Image courtesy of Davepoo2014, shared under [Creative Commons Attribution-Share Alike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/deed.en))*

-The images below demonstrate the effect to render wax:
+The images below demonstrate the use of subsurface scattering in Xenko to render wax:

 | Subsurface scattering off           | Subsurface scattering on
 |--------------------|--------------------
 | ![On](media/candles-ss-off.jpg)   | ![Off](media/candles-ss-on.jpg)

+Note how the shadows are much softer in the second image, as more light is passing through the candles.

 ## Translucency